GoloMarcos/OCTCMG/README.md

 - News Embeddings from DistilBERT
 - News Embeddings from DistilBERT Multilingual
 - News Embeddings from RoBERTa
+- Class (interest or outlier)
+  - the outliers are texts from the 182 other collections
+  - the length of outliers are similar to 10% of the length of the texts of the class of interest

 # We obtain the embeddings with the library sentence_tranformers
 - BERT model: bert-large-nli-stsb-mean-tokens